yasir2000/openwrt-oldwiki-md/OpenWrtDocs/nas.rst

 == Where to get the nas binary? ==

-The nas binary can be found at: http://downloads.openwrt.org/whiterussian/packages/non-free If you use old version of firmware, pleas upgrade.
+The nas binary can be found at: http://downloads.openwrt.org/whiterussian/packages/non-free If you use old version of firmware, please upgrade.

 == How to configure? ==